How to leverage Twitter to help your business grow

-While 140 characters is short, you can get your news out fast, and even ask other people, your customers, suppliers, retailers and even bloggers to spread the word for you.
+While 140 characters is short, you can get your news out fast, and even ask other people, your customers, suppliers, retailers, and even bloggers to spread the word for you.
 Look at my right side-bar – see all those links?
 I had some great news a few weeks ago, I let all my Twitter-friends know about it, and many of them blogged about it.
 Now I have national and international press contacting me – and I haven’t even written an official press release yet.
 The word just got out – via Twitter.

 AND TO BE CONTINUED…

-My experiment with Twitter is still young, and these are my first couple months’ observations, written while on vacation.
+My experiment with Twitter is still young, and these are my first couple of months’ observations, written while on vacation.
 I am sure I will be revising this million times – but we all need to start somewhere, and hopefully these tips will help you to get started too.

 Follow me on twitter – I’m @katjapresnal – looking forward to helping you to spread the word of your business!